Welcome to Teaching with Zoom!

 For more advanced Share options, read about multiple screen sharing among meeting participants here on zoom.com.

-Still in testing but available in Beta mode is the method to display your presentation as your video background.
+You can display your presentation as your video background.
 Use these directions from zoom.com to use your presentation as your background.

 How can students or visitors share their screens for presentations?